Moving Light Adaptive Colonoscopy Reconstruction via Illumination-Attenuation-Aware 3D Gaussian Splatting: Results and Discussion

 To validate robustness under realistic clinical conditions, i.e., the cases without the ground truth, we specifically evaluate the scenario where depth maps and camera poses generated by EndoGSLAM are used for initialization.
 As shown in Table~\ref{tab2}, our method maintains superior performance in all metrics, which indicates strong potential for clinical deployment.

-Fig~\ref{fig3} visualizes the performance comparison in novel view synthesis and geometric reconstruction.
-As illustrated in the top three rows, ColIAGS achieves realistic rendering quality by accurately modeling illumination attenuation and preserving sharper high-frequency details, e.g., irregular highlight patterns and fold discontinuities.
-The visualization comparison in the bottom three rows reveals that our method generates more smoothed depth maps containing reduced noise artifacts and higher fidelity to the ground truth depth, confirming the necessity of modeling illumination attenuation and incorporating cosine embeddings.
+Fig.~\ref{fig3} illustrates our superiority in both rendering and geometry.
+The top rows show that ColIAGS captures realistic illumination and sharp details.
+Meanwhile, the bottom rows reveal that our method yields smoother, low-noise depth maps close to ground truth, confirming the necessity of our proposed illumination and embedding modules.